nemster/radix_pump/README.md

 The user must return a fee in base coin together with the borrowed coins in the same transaction or it fails:
 `get_flash_loan` -> do something with the coins -> `return_flash_loan`

-The component owner gets his own fee percentage while the coin creator can set a fee percentage that goes to the pool.
-Both fees are paid in base coins.
+The component owner gets his own fee while the coin creator can set a fee that goes to the pool.
+Both fees are paid in base coins and don't depend on the borrowed amount.

 ## Pool fees

 A coin creator can set fees on buy, sell and flash loan operations for his coin.

-The component owner can set the upper limit for buy/sell and flash loan fees; by default this limit is 10%.
+The component owner can set the upper limit for buy/sell fees; by default this limit is 10%.

 No one can retrieve pool fees, the paid base coins just get into the pool itself.
-The effect is a coin price increase.
+The effect is a coin price increase agianst the base coin.

-Once a pool is created it is not possible to increase its fees but only reduce them.
+Once a pool is created it is not possible to increase its percentage fees but only reduce them.

+The flash loan fee is fixed (not a percentage), has no uppper limit and can be increased too by the coin creator.

 ## Hooks